compbiocore/cbc-hugo-site/README.md

 Sensitive environment variables are stored in the .env file.
 This file is included in .gitignore intentionally, so that it is never committed.
 - Create a `.env` file and copy into it the contents of `.env.template`
 - Create an account at [Embed.rocks](https://embed.rocks/)
-- Go to the dashboard and copy the key and add that to your `.env` file
+- Go to the dashboard, copy the key and add that to your `.env` file

 ## Local Development